The ABS conducts several household surveys each year. One or more of them is usually active at any given time of the year.

 - Respondents are encouraged to verify the legitimacy of a survey or ABS caller by contacting the ABS on its official contact number 1300 135 070

 How to report a scam:

 ABS makes initial household contact in writing to advise that you have been identified for survey participation.
 For any personal visits, an ABS officer with official identification will always identify themselves and explain clearly what information is being sought and how the statistics will be used.
-ABS officers can provide a 1800 number for survey participants to verify legitimacy of the survey or alternatively participants are encouraged to contact the ABS on 1800 087 643 (9:00am – 5:00pm, Monday to Friday).
+ABS officers can provide a 1800 number for survey participants to verify legitimacy of the survey or alternatively participants are encouraged to contact the ABS office (9:00am – 5:00pm, Monday to Friday).

 No. The ABS does not ask respondents to provide, or confirm, their bank details or tax file number.
-To verify the legitimacy of an ABS survey or officer please contact the ABS on 1800 087 643 (9:00am – 5:00pm, Monday to Friday).
+To verify the legitimacy of an ABS survey or officer please contact the ABS office (9:00am – 5:00pm, Monday to Friday).

-At this time you are being requested to answer the questions, but if the Australian Statistician directs you in writing to provide the information you are legally obliged to do so.
-The answers you provide will be treated confidentially.
-The ABS is required by the Census and Statistics Act 1905 to maintain the secrecy of all information provided to it.
+The questions included in this survey are being asked under the authority of the Census and Statistics Act 1905.
+Under the Act, you are obliged to provide the information being requested.
+The ABS is required by the Act to maintain the secrecy of all information provided to it.
 No information will be released in a way that would enable an individual or household to be identified.

 For general enquiries about the ABS, telephone the ABS National Information Referral Service on 1300 135 070.

 If you would like to provide feedback to the ABS regarding either a survey or an interviewer, please complete a feedback form.